-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 221, the National Coverage Determination governing Medicare seat lift reimbursement, effective March 7, 2026.
-Here's what billing teams need to do.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 221 governing seat lift coverage under Medicare's durable medical equipment benefit, effective March 7, 2026.
+Here's what billing teams need to know before submitting claims.

 Quick-Reference Table